ssjshields/GEC/README.md

 The folder/zip/mod management name is not relevant to the actual theme name.

-This 'patch' is a collection of files that GEC looks for in order to function, essentially tricking the application into working again.
+This "patch" is a collection of files that GEC looks for in order to function, essentially tricking the application into working again.

 &nbsp;